rust-lang/rust/README.md

     $ cp config.toml.example config.toml
     ```

+    If you plan to use `x.py install` to create an installation, it is recommended
-    It is recommended that you set the `prefix` value in the `[install]`
+    that you set the `prefix` value in the `[install]` section to a directory.
-    section to a directory that you have write permissions if you plan to use
-    the Rust build system to create an installation. (using `./x.py install`)

     Create install directory if you are not installing in default directory